 - 1. Students are expected to turn off cell phones during class time or in labs.
 No unspecified electronic devices will be allowed in exams. - 2.
 Refrain from disruptive talking or socializing during class time. - 3.
 Be respectful of others regarding food or beverages in the classroom.
-Clean up your eating area and dispose of garbage. - 4.
+Clean up after vourself. - 4.
 Recycle paper, bottles and cans in the appropriate containers. - 5.
-Students are expected to arrive on time and to remain for the duration of scheduled class. - 6.
+Students are expected to arrive on time and to remain for the duration of scheduled - 6.
 Children are not permitted in the classrooms. - 7.
 Students are expected to notify his/her instructor of any extenuating circumstances.